 A number of hospitals deemed use of the device risky because of how difficult it can be to diagnose some uterine cancers before surgery.
 Protocol is that women undergo a cancer screening, but not all cancers are detected in the screening.

+Several hospital systems have already banned or taken the products off the shelf.
 This is little comfort to Noorchashm, who wants nothing less than an all-out ban on these devices.
 But he said the outcome is unlikely.

 “My impression is that inside the FDA there are two groups of individuals: individuals who are more interested in advocating for industry interests and individuals who understand that the position of the FDA should be to protect patient safety and ensure patient safety.
 Those two groups of people are basically struggling,” Noorchashm told FierceMedicalDevices.

 Even if the option to ban the devices was presented, the regulatory agency is leaning towards putting the devices under probation – although what that means for women put at risk is unclear.

 According to the FDA research, 1 in 350 women could be at risk for deadly, up-staged, uterine sarcomas.
 Women already died from undiagnosed uterine cancers that grew more potent and aggressive after power morcellation, spurring litigation.

 Brenda Leuzzi, 44, of Perinton, New York, died in October 2014, about two years after undergoing power morcellation.
 She is the second Rochester-area woman to succumb to an undiagnosed cancerous tumor that is believed to have been triggered by a morcellator.

 Leuzzi and her husband, George, filed a lawsuit against J&J’s Ethicon division stating the company failed to warn her that the Morcellex morcellator could spread cancer.
 Doctors diagnosed her with acute uterine leiomyosarcoma, a particularly deadly cancer, shortly after her hysterectomy.